ppy/osu-wiki/news/2024/2024-11-28-makeship-x-osu-plushies-second-run.md

 [![](/wiki/shared/news/2024-11-28-makeship-x-osu-plushies-second-run/deimos.jpg)](https://www.makeship.com/search?q=ppy)

-While staying on the desk trend, [Deimos](https://osu.ppy.sh/users/1515403) brought us one singular pippi – equipped with an appropriately-sized cookie – getting ready to code for us the next super duper secret osu!(lazer) 2.0.
+While staying on the desk trend, [Deimos](https://osu.ppy.sh/users/1515403) brought us one singular pippi — equipped with an appropriately sized cookie — getting ready to code for us the next super duper secret osu!(lazer) 2.0.

 P.S.
 Do NOT tell peppy we leaked this.